San Pedro Cactus (Trichocereus pachanoi): The Collector’s Complete Botanical Guide

 Where does San Pedro cactus grow in the wild?

-Native range: Ecuador and Peru.
-The Andean cordillera between roughly 4° South and 14° South, at 2,000 to 3,300 meters elevation.
+San Pedro cactus grows wild in Ecuador and Peru, along the Andean cordillera between roughly 4° South and 14° South at 2,000 to 3,300 meters elevation.
 IUCN-confirmed wild populations sit at Huancabamba (Piura, Peru), Quebrada Santa Cruz (Áncash, Peru), and the Cuenca region of Ecuador.

 Close-up of Trichocereus pachanoi areole showing the distinctive eyebrow-notch above each areole